There are five general ways that your dog can learn a new behaviour. Using the tricks below, you can start to train your dog almost any behaviour.

 If you were trying to get your dog to go over to their mat and lie down, you could reward the following steps:

 1. Your dog looks towards the mat

 2. Your dog takes a step towards the mat

 3. Your dog takes several steps towards the mat

 5. Your dog puts all four feet on the mat

 6. Your dog lies down on the mat

 7. Your dog relaxes lying on the mat

 This is a very simple example, but this method can be used to train quite complicated behaviours or series of behaviours.
-Dogs that have been trained using shaping also start to try many different behaviours when they know that you’re in a training session while they try to figure out what you’d like them to do.
+Dogs that have been trained using shaping also start to try many different behaviours.
+When they know that you’re in a training session they'll often try to figure out what you’d like them to do.

 Using these five methods, you can train your dog almost any behaviour!